spawnfest/UntitledProject/README.md

 [x] Provide an example of serving htmx from LFE.

+[x] Add github actions for quick test results.

+[ ] Add github action to create container

+    [ ] Update instructions on how to run container.

 [ ] Create a playground which serves up simple editable html page and a lfe handler.

+Post Spawnfest

 [ ] Provide advanced examples of per user processes linked to a single page (advanced, probably after spawnfest).

+[ ] Create "export" of custom sandbox function for use in users project.

+[ ] Implement the "debug" HTMX extension.

 ## License [&#x219F;](#table-of-contents)